BotBuilderCommunity/botbuilder-community-tools/VSProjectTemplate/BotComposerCustomActionTemplate/README.md

 Download the [Template](https://marketplace.visualstudio.com/items?itemName=Vinoth.CustomAction1) here or <br> Install template directly from Visual Studio 2022.
 (Extensions -> Manage Extensions )

-Install the project template, Once the template has installed , Start the Visual Studio.
-Goto create a project option.<BR> **Note** : You can filter the project based on **AI Bots** or **Bot Composer** <Br>
+Once the template has installed , start the visual studio Goto create a project option.<BR> **Note** : You can filter the project based on **AI Bots** or **Bot Composer** <Br>

   ![image](https://user-images.githubusercontent.com/16264167/138487126-87998a49-7fbc-4b7c-b45f-7964d208ef08.png)